Get insider access

 Keychron K8 Pro [K2 Pro, K3 Pro, K4 Pro, etc.]

 The Keychron Q Series and the Keychron K8 Pro [K2 Pro, K3 Pro, K4 Pro, etc.] are both mechanical keyboard lineups from the manufacturer Keychron.
 The Keychron Q3 is a TenKeyLess size available in the Q Series.
 As a whole, the Q Series features a better build quality thanks to their gasket-mounted design.
 On the other hand, the K Pro Series are wireless keyboards that support multi-device pairing via Bluetooth, and they have a tray-mounted design.
-Otherwise, both keyboards are very customizable, compatible with the VIA companion software, and have a hot-swappable PCB.
+Otherwise, both keyboards are very customizable, are compatible with the VIA companion software, and have a hot-swappable PCB.

 GLORIOUS GMMK PRO